SamuelNoesslboeck/syact/docs/components.md

 The library does include some standard components commonly used

-- *Cylinder*, a simple cylinder translating the rotatory movements of a motor to a linear extension
+- *LinearAxis*, a simple cylinder translating the rotatory movements of a motor to a linear extension
 - *Gear*, a motor connected to a gear that translates the movement with a certain ratio
-- *Cylinder-triangle*, a cylinder being the hypotenuse in a triangular shape, creating a high torque/slow movement joint
+- *LinearAxis-triangle*, a cylinder being the hypotenuse in a triangular shape, creating a high torque/slow movement joint

 ## Example